Tests & Results

 Results Of Tests And Investigations

-If your doctor has requested that you have some test they will make a plan with you about what to do next.
-If you have not been given a plan please ask for one to help you manage your problem effectively.
+If your doctor has requested any tests, they will provide a plan outlining the next steps.
+If you have not received a plan, please ask for one to help you manage your health effectively.

 null